trigaten/Learn_Prompting/docs/applied_prompting/mc_tutorial.md

 ### Add Additional Context

-Here is an example of a problem which can be easily solved by using Bayes' theorum:
+Here is an example of a problem which can be easily solved by using Bayes' theorem:

 ```
 Consider two medical tests, A and B, for a virus.
 Test A is 90% effective at recognizing the virus when it is